AndreGtz/andregtz.github.io-blog/_posts/2017-03-15-how-to-actually-build-your-awesome-website-for-15.md

 You are an entrepreneur, a professional looking for job or maybe you just need a simple website.

+This tutorial applies to static webpages, if you have a web app, then you actually need more money.

+If you want a blog, then this tutorial is not for you, it can be done with the same budget but it needs a whole tutorial on its own.
+Maybe I will make a tutorial for that later.

 If you have looked around there are a ton of options for creating your own website, but nothing is free, and you can end up spending about $200 on your website.

 Here I will show you step by step, how to do it spending as little as 15 dollars.